iDelTer/OneMedia/README.md

 npm run build
 ```

-take all the files of the folder build/dist.
+Take all the files of the folder build/dist.

 ## You should know
-The may change the API endpoints depending if you are not running the client in the same server or enviroment as the back.
+You may change the API endpoints depending if you are not running the client in the same server or enviroment as the back.
 This can find this file in `src/utils/endpoints.js`.

 # Español